Insurance For Your Alternative Car

 • Savings Bonus: Lower maintenance and longer engine life than gasoline engines, plus diesel and turbo-diesel vehicles hold better resale values on the used market.

 • – For some, it is the holy grail of alternative fuel, producing only water as a byproduct and boasting efficiency ratings that make gas vehicles look like coal ovens.
-Moreover, unlike electrics or hybrids, power does not rely on a potentially “dirty” utility grid to get its power.
-Sadly, such vehicles are not yet available to the buying public and are limited to prototype and test vehicles.
-California supports a small network of fueling stations to assist in the development of -powered vehicles.
+Moreover, unlike electrics or hybrids, hydrogen power does not rely on a potentially “dirty” utility grid to get its power.
+Sadly, such vehicles are not yet available to the buying public and are limited to prototype and test vehicles. supports a small network of fueling stations to assist in the development of hydrogen-powered vehicles.

 • Number of U.S. Fueling Stations as of 2012: 58